-Each of the 26 Cape-style cottages has a choice of 1, 2 or 3 bedrooms with a spacious lounge, fully-fitted kitchen along with all the services of a 4-star hotel.
+Each of the 26 Cape-style cottages has a choice of 1, 2 or 3 bedrooms with a spacious lounge and fully-fitted kitchen, along with all the services of a 4-star hotel.
 We were welcomed by the energetic team and the owner – it was lovely!

-Thanks to Nicole and team for assisting nature in rejuvenating after the tragic fire in 2017.
+Thanks to Nicole and team for their work in rejuvenating the reserve after the tragic fire in 2017.
 It’s incredible to see how nature and humans have worked together to restore this famous Knysna landmark.

-We enjoyed a full Featherbed Eco experience with lunch and oyster tasting!
-The oyster tasting was hosted by Vuvu – a young woman who excitedly explained how to open the shell and swallow the oyster.
-Without doubt, lunch at Milkwood Restaurant is part of the Featherbed experience and I’d recommend guests to book this activity with lunch as it was delicious!
+We enjoyed the full Featherbed Eco Experience with lunch and an oyster tasting!
+The oyster tasting was hosted by Vuvu – a young woman who enthusiastically explained how to shuck the shells and best enjoy the oysters.

 Eastern Cape holiday

-Their award-winning restaurant, voted one of the 100 Best in SA by American Express, is a culinary gem offering fine dining and an impressive selection of local and imported wines.
-The food was delicious and – even though I was full – I couldn’t stop eating and don’t know where I got the extra stomach.
-Visitors to Port Elizabeth should have dinner at this restaurant!
+Their award-winning restaurant – voted one of the 100 Best in SA by American Express – is a culinary gem offering fine dining, and an impressive selection of local and imported wines.
+The food was delicious, and even though I was full I couldn’t stop eating and don’t know where I got the extra stomach!
+Visitors to Port Elizabeth should have dinner at this restaurant.

 Following breakfast at leisure at The Beach Hotel, the end of our tour as a group was sadly in sight.
 But that couldn’t happen before we experienced the amazing hospitality of Pumba Reserve.

-I also visited Amakhala Woodbury Tented Lodge as well as Woodbury Lodge.
+I also visited Amakhala Woodbury Tented Lodge, as well as Woodbury Lodge.
 The tents are tucked in the bush which makes them blend well into the environment.
 I loved the communal swimming pool on a deck-like platform with beautiful views of the valley.
-Woodbury Lodge is close to a tented lodge and sits on mountain slopes with panoramic valley views.
+Woodbury Lodge is close to a tented lodge, and sits on mountain slopes with panoramic valley views.

 But there was more on my game drive menu!
 As we were driving back to the lodge, we saw 2 male lions.
 The one started calling the other.
 They walked along the road; we followed them slowly in our 4×4.
 These boys are good hunters and are born to kill.
 Within a few minutes, they had mauled a young kudu and we watched them rapaciously tearing their kill apart.
 All we could hear was the deep breaths and light roars.
 I’m sure those sounds were compliments on how delicious it was!